instrumenta/kubeval/docs/index.md

 Flags:
   -d, --directories strings         A comma-separated list of directories to recursively search for YAML documents
-      --exit-on-error               Immediately stop execution when the first error is encountered -f, --filename string             filename to be displayed when testing manifests read from stdin (default "stdin") --force-color                 Force colored output even if stdout is not a TTY -h, --help                        help for kubeval
+      --exit-on-error               Immediately stop execution when the first error is encountered --failures-only               If true, only files that fail validation will be included in the output.
+  -f, --filename string             filename to be displayed when testing manifests read from stdin (default "stdin")
+      --force-color                 Force colored output even if stdout is not a TTY -h, --help                        help for kubeval